nima/site/DEVEL.md

 <internal>  : functions that are not exposed publicly, but are there for use
               by other modules

+#### Public Functions

+Public functions can call ::private and/or :internal functions, they look after the "view", and should never do any actual calculative work, or execute any interesting commands, other than calling their respective :internal counterparts, or other :internal functions.

-Basically anything you expect the user to see from the commandline must be defined as a public function; the public function therefore is primarily providing the "view" component of an MVC architecture.
+Basically anything you expect the user to see from the commandline must be carried out by a public function; the public function therefore is primarily providing the "view" component of an MVC architecture.
+It also handles argument parsing.

-However, the inner workings - or the "intelligent" part of all such functions should not be written in the public function, but either in the internal, or private function counterpart of that function.
+#### :Internal Functions
+:internal functions can be called from any function from any module are the major workhorse of the framework, and there are many of them.

+They should not take variable arguments, and any variables that can take a default value must be predetermined by the public caller at the start of the chain of calls.

+#### ::Private Functions
+::private function must not be called from outside of their module.
+These functions generally contain either dirty code, or code that is way too specific to the calling function.
+For the same reason, they generally only have a single :private caller, and thus named after the caller (prefixed with a colon).
+Don't write these unless you want/need to hide away something in order to make reading the :internal function that calls it better; these functions should be thought of as the `third leg'.

+---

 The decision of segregating this code between private and internal is this: Is the function providing a service to a single internal function?
 If so, make it